 When a divorce occurs, everyone starts thinking about how their assets will be handled.
 A QDRO (qualified domestic relations order) is a court order that gives one spouse a portion of the other spouse's employer-sponsored retirement and benefits account.
 QDROs are not issued in every divorce, you may want to consult your lawyer about whether you or your spouse qualify for a QDRO.
 In this video, attorney Abigale Stolfe answers questions about divorce, retirement accounts, and Qualified Domestic Relations Orders in New Jersey.

-Watch: New Jersey Divorce Attorney, Abigale Stolfe, answers frequently asked questions about QDROs in a New Jersey divorce
+Watch: New Jersey Attorney, Abigale Stolfe, answers frequently asked questions about QDROs in a New Jersey divorce

-Toms River Divorce and Family Law Attorneys
+Toms River Attorneys

-With experience in both divorce litigation and family law mediation, our New Jersey divorce attorneys are ready to help you find the solution that works for your unique situation.
+With experience in both divorce litigation and family law mediation, our New Jersey attorneys are ready to help you find the solution that works for your unique situation.
 We understand that every family is different, which is why we take the time to understand every detail of your circumstances.
 Contact us today at 732-240-9555 to discuss your case.

 Let Us Help You Protect What Matters Most